HARNESSING THE BENEFITS AND MITIGATING THE HARMS OF PEER PRESSURE AMONG MIDDLE SCHOOL STUDENTS THROUGH STEAM-ORIENTED TEACHING INTEGRATED WITH SEL

 Abstract

-In a rapidly changing society marked by increasing psychological pressures, lower secondary school students frequently encounter peer pressure, a factor that can exert both positive and negative influences on their personal and psychosocial development.
+In a rapidly changing society marked by increasing psychological pressures, middle school students frequently experience peer pressure, a factor that can exert both positive and negative influences on their personal and psychosocial development.
 Although STEAM education promotes collaboration, creativity, and problem-solving, its inherent characteristics—such as competition, product evaluation, and group performance—may inadvertently intensify negative peer pressure.
-Current research reveals a lack of a systematic and organically integrated model that connects STEAM with Social and Emotional Learning (SEL) to both enhance educational benefits and mitigate potential psychosocial risks for students.
-This study employs theoretical analysis and synthesis to establish a new integrative framework between STEAM and SEL.
-The findings identify specific elements within STEAM learning environments that may trigger negative peer pressure, emphasizing the role of SEL as a proactive intervention mechanism that equips students with emotional awareness, self-management, and healthy social interaction skills during learning activities.
-Based on these insights, the study proposes a redesigned STEAM instructional process in which core SEL competencies are embedded within each stage of practice, replacing previously fragmented or sequential approaches.
+Current research points to the absence of a systematic and organic model integrating STEAM with Social and Emotional Learning (SEL) in order to maximize educational benefits while reducing psychosocial risks for students.
+This study employs theoretical analysis and synthesis to construct a new integrated framework linking STEAM and SEL.
+The findings identify specific elements within STEAM learning environments that may trigger negative peer pressure and emphasize the role of SEL as a proactive intervention mechanism that equips students with emotional awareness, self-management, and healthy social interaction skills throughout learning activities.
+Based on these findings, the study proposes a redesigned STEAM instructional process in which core SEL competencies are embedded in each stage of practice, replacing earlier fragmented or sequential approaches.
 A practical example is provided to illustrate the feasibility and pedagogical effectiveness of the proposed model.
-This organically integrated framework offers guidance for educators in creating safe learning environments that support holistic development and strengthen emotional self-regulation among lower secondary students in contemporary educational contexts.
+This organically integrated framework offers guidance for educators in creating safe learning environments that support holistic development and strengthen middle school students’ emotional self-regulation in contemporary educational contexts.

 Keywords